FriedrichZimmer/CARLA-TSR-adversarial-benchmark/README.md

 Copyright 2024 (c) Friedrich Zimmer at ARRK Engineering

 ## Project status
-The current version allows to generate
-Until August 2024, I will continuously update this project.
+Until my Master Thesis is finsihed end of August 2024, I will continuously update this project.
 After this it depends on demand and on the time I have got available for implementing improvements.

 ***